jomellikesturtles/mdb-electron/README.md

 3. type `npm run start:electron2` to build angular project as prod and run as electron project
 4. type `npm run electron` to run a built angular ui in an electron **window**
 5. type `electron .` to run as electron project
+6. type `electron-packager .` to build as electron app based on current system
 ### Run as angular project

 1. type `npm start` to start as angular project